 you can apply Vitamin E or other moisturising cream once the wound has healed.

 At home, you should continue your rehabilitation program and gradually return to normal activities.
-In the months following surgery, take special care.
+In the months following surgery, take special care to avoid hip dislocation.

-Avoid falls through careful arrangement and navigation of your home and environment using aids as required.
+Avoid falls by careful arrangement and navigation of your home environment, using aids as required.

 Avoid certain body positions and movements including:

 crossing your legs

 bringing your knee up higher than your hip